Skip to content

 The international project consortium must be led by an innovative SME.
 The consortium is usually composed of entities from two or three Eurostars countries, but larger consortiums are also accepted.
 Research organizations, universities and large companies are also accepted as project partners.
 The expenses of the SMEs must be dominant in the total project budget, and subcontracting costs are excluded from the budget shares of SMEs for the calculation.

 The funding for Finnish participants is provided by Business Finland.
-The funding is aid which is primarily aimed at SMEs and mid-cap companies (turnover less than EUR 300 million).
-The participants must be growth companies seeking international growth; they must be financially in good shape and have financial capacity to run the development project.
-It is advisable to contact Business Finland before submitting the application.
+The funding is primarily targeted to SMEs and mid-cap companies (turnover less than EUR 300 million).
+The participants must be growth companies seeking international growth; they must be financially in good shape and have financial capacity to run the proposed R&D project.
+It is advisable to contact Business Finland's Eurostars project coordinator before submitting the application.

 Applying for Eurostars